truenas/documentation/content/SCALECLIReference/Task/CLISnapshotTask.md

 {{< /expand >}}

 ### Max_Total_Count Command
-The `max_total_count` command returns the maximum number of snapshot the system can sustain.
+The `max_total_count` command returns the maximum number of snapshots the system can sustain.

 {{< expand "Using the Max_Total_Count Command" "v" >}}
 #### Description